 Pros & Cons of Cannabis Delivery

-Advocates of Senate Bill 192 argue that home delivery would help reduce DUIs and help sick patients who don’t always have access to dispensaries.
-But, support for the bill doesn’t stop there.
-Within the text of the bill is a stipulation legislators have added to protect recreational dispensary owners.
-Essentially, SB 192 would allow recreational dispensaries to more easily reclassify their business as a medical dispensary in the case of a change in federal marijuana enforcement.
+Advocates of the new bill argue that home delivery would help reduce DUIs and help sick patients who don’t always have access to dispensaries.
+But support for the bill doesn’t stop there.
+Within the text of the bill is a stipulation legislators have added to protect drivers and dispensary owners.

-Whether the bill passes the Senate and House remains to be seen.
-And, even if it does pass, the effect may not be as overwhelming as anticipated.
+For dispensaries that are able to obtain an endorsement and follow all regulations, pot delivery could be a game-changer.
+But even with the passing of this long-awaited bill, the effect may not be as overwhelming as anticipated.
 Alcohol delivery is legal in many states, for example, yet the service remains relatively rare, thanks in no small part to the extremely harsh penalties if a liquor store is caught delivering to minors.
-For dispensaries that are able to obtain an endorsement and follow all regulations, pot delivery could be a game-changer.

 There are certain words and phrases that are guaranteed to make people happy.
 “Your food will be right out.”
 “This one’s on the house.”
 And soon, “Our driver will have your cannabis over to you shortly.”

-Karing Kind is Boulder’s first recreational marijuana dispensary, and we’re proud to be part of such a passionate, growing industry.
-We strive to offer a top-tier experience every time you enter our store.
-Our wide selection of organic bud, concentrates, and edibles, along with our award-winning budtenders and the lowest marijuana tax rate in the state, makes us the perfect Colorado cannabis destination.
+Karing Kind is proud to be part of such a passionate, growing industry.
+We strive to offer a top-tier experience every time you order from us.
+Our wide selection of clean-grown bud, pure extracts, and mouthwatering edibles – along with our award-winning budtenders and the lowest marijuana tax rate in the state – makes us the perfect Colorado cannabis destination.